lepoco/CUDAfy.NET/README.md

 }
 ```

-## ATTENTION
+### License
-Cudafy.NET is created by [HYBRIDDSP](http://hybriddsp.com/products/cudafynet/) under LGPL v2.1 License.
+Cudafy.NET was created by [Hybrid DSP](http://hybriddsp.com/products/cudafynet/) under LGPL v2.1 License.
-I only used sources on the Internet and searched the files to adapt them to the latest version of CUDA 10.2 and .NET Framework 4.8

-I am not the creator of this library, but only a fan who wants to help in using CUDA in newer versions.

-### Original CUDAfy 1.29 repository on CodePlex Archive
-Cudafy.NET can be downloaded from [CodePlex](https://archive.codeplex.com/?p=cudafy)

-### Copyright
 The LGPL v2.1 License applies to CUDAfy .NET.
 If you wish to modify the code then changes should be re-submitted to Hybrid DSP.
 If you wish to incorporate Cudafy.NET into your own application instead of redistributing the dll's then please consider a commerical license.
 Visit http://www.hybriddsp.com.
 This will also provide you with priority support and contribute to on-going development.

 The following libraries are made use of:
 The MIT license applies to ILSpy, NRefactory and ICSharpCode.Decompiler (Copyright (c) 2011 AlphaSierraPapa for the SharpDevelop team).
 Mono.Cecil also uses the MIT license (Copyright JB Evain).
 CUDA.NET is a free for use license (Copyright Company for Advanced Supercomputing Solutions Ltd)